grassator/pama/README.md

 ### Guards

-*Guard* is additional condition on top of a declarative match that allow to further refine the match:
+*Guard* is an additional condition on top of a declarative match that allows to further refine the match:

 ```js
 match(42,